 Service to others — both locally and globally — is at the center of our church community.
 Each month, our Benevolence Program collects contributions from our social justice-minded congregation for deserving charities both locally and globally.

 Benevolence presentations are made at services on the second weekend of each month.
 A special collection is made at that time, but donations can be made throughout the month for that month’s designated charity.
 The funds are then sent to the recipient organization following that month.
 Ten percent of each month’s donation goes to Divine Savior, ELC’s sister church in Cataño, Puerto Rico.
 The full remainder of funds goes to the designated recipient organization.
 If there is more than one recipient organization in a given month, the funds are split equally between all the charities.

-MARCH ($839): ELC summer youth programming.
-Through Vacation Bible School, Mission Week and our YouthWorks mission trip to Indianapolis, we’ll touch the lives of dozens of kids over summer break.
+MARCH: ELC summer youth programming.
+Through Vacation Bible School, Mission Week and camperships, we’ll touch the lives of dozens of kids over break.

-APRIL: Mount Horeb’s backpack lunch program offers a steady source of nutritious food to kids from homes where food insecurity is a regular issue.
+JUNE: Neighbors Helping Neighbors provides free food, clothing, footwear, bedding and access to social services to our neighbors in need.
+As part of its services, NHN supports the summertime backpack lunch program, which offers a steady source of nutritious food to kids from homes where food insecurity is a regular issue.